 Come to the Maxwell National Wildlife Refuge to enjoy wildlife-dependent recreation and education.

 The refuge's Lake 13 is a popular fishing site for rainbow trout and channel catfish.
 Anglers have also caught black bullhead, channel catfish, green sunfish, bluegill, walleye, and largemouth bass.
 The New Mexico Department of Game and Fish stocks the Lake with hatchery-reared rainbow trout and between March 1 and October 31 you are invited to try your luck.
 Boats may be used at trolling speed only on Lake 13.
-A new boat ramp is being constructed and will be available for the 2013 fishing season.
+A boat launch area is available on Lake 13 depending on lake levels.
 Be sure to stop at the entrance kiosk for current regulations that apply by New Mexico State and the U.S. Coast Guard.

-Fishermen and wildlife watchers are invited to use the primitive camping area located adjacent to Lake 13.
-Vault toilets can be found at the entrance road to the Lake.
+Fishermen and wildlife watchers are invited to use the primitive camping area located adjacent to Lake 13 between March 1 and October 31.
+Vault toilets can be found at the entrance road to the lake.
 Be sure to come fully prepared as no facilities are provided.
 Please limit your stay to no more than three consecutive nights.
 Parking or staging unattended vehicles is prohibited.

 The refuge offers educational tours to school groups.
 Teachers are encouraged to reserve a tour date at least three weeks in advance.
 There are no fees for the tours, which can be scheduled with the visitor services manager at number (505) 425-3581, ext.
 205. Check back to this site as we hope to offer curriculum-based environmental education programs in the future.

-Learn about the refuge and its amazing wildlife at various locations, including the Visitor Center, Lake 13, and on the refuge tour loop.
-Soon you will be able to enjoy additional observation sights on the tour loop that will highlight resource management and wildlife activities.
+Learn about the refuge and its amazing wildlife at various locations, including the Visitor Center, Lake 13, and on the refuge tour loop with additional observation sights that highlight resource management and wildlife activities.

 This is where you can get helpful information from refuge staff, as well as where the business operations of the refuge is conducted.
-Enjoy the newly remodeled Visitor Center and be sure to bring your National Wildlife Refuge System Blue Goose Passport Book and have it stamped!
+Enjoy the information and displays in the Visitor Center and be sure to bring your National Wildlife Refuge System Blue Goose Passport Book and have it stamped!